trungkien681989/playwright-demo/README.md

    npm run test:prod-headed
 ```

+## Tests Output

+After the test finish.
+An output JSON file named `output.json` will be generated in the root directory.
+It contains weather info (Temperature, Humidity) of Singapore for Day and Night in next 10 days.

 ## Tests Report

 All output file and report is stored in `./testOutput` folder.
 You can view both Allure and HTML report.